ENGN2912B-2018/MTS-A/README.md

 Note that the relationship between these classes and our external dependencies are not fully described in the above diagram.

 ## Results & Analysis
-The following results were obtained from testing our algorithm on `dog.binary.pgm` file in the `image` folder.
+Following figure shows the performance of our compression algorithm in terms of error analysis and compression analysis.

 ![Statistical Results](https://drive.google.com/uc?export=view&id=1K7uSsTgzb6Z3fiSpthnTFwYoeK00K_1k)

 **Error Analysis**

-The left image in the figure above shows the mean squared error (MSE) and peak signal-to-noise ratio (PSNR) for images compressed with various quality ratios.
-As the quality ratio increases, the MSE decreases while the PSNR increases.
+The left image in the figure above shows the mean squared error (MSE) and peak signal-to-noise ratio (PSNR) in pixel intensities for images compressed with various quality ratios.
+As the quality ratio increases, the MSE decreases and the PSNR increases, as expected.

 **Compression Analysis**

-The right image shows the dct file size (i.e the file size after we performed dct, quantization and zigzag scan), the Huffman file size (i.e. sum of Huffman bit streams representing each coefficient) and the compression ratio (original file size divided by Huffman file size).
-The important point here is that the image gets
+The right image shows the dct file size (i.e the file size after we performed dct, quantization and zigzag scan), the Huffman file size (i.e. sum of Huffman bit streams representing each coefficient) and the compression ratio (original file size divided by Huffman file size) for different quality ratios.
+The important point here is that the compression ratio grows almost exponentially at low quality ratios but it is still bounded and depends on the specific quantization matrix used.
+(Think about the case of maximum compression, where we only need to use the average intensity(1 coefficient) to represent each block.)

 ## Future Work
 - Extend the application to support multiple file formats, such as PNG and JPEG.